toastedqu/toastedqu.github.io/content/docs/ml/supervised.md

 w_\text{correct}&\leftarrow w_\text{correct}\cdot e^{-\text{Amount of Say}}\\\\
 \end{align*}$$
 4. Normalize all sample weights.
-5. Select new samples based on new sample weights as probabilities with replacement to generate a new training set.
+5. Select new samples based on new sample weights as probabilities with replacement to generate a new set.
 6. Give equal sample weights to all samples in the new training set.
-7. Repeat Steps 1-6 till #stumps reach limit.
+7. Repeat Steps 1-6 till #stumps reaches limit.

 Prediction: Take a weighted majority vote using the Amount of Say from each stump.